subugoe/oa2020cadata/analysis/paper.md

 and includes publications from non-university research institutions based in Germany (Mittermaier et al. 2018).
-In its [Publisher Analytics Reports](https://clarivate.com/webofsciencegroup/solutions/publisher-analytics-reports/) Clarivate Analtics presents the performance of publishers across subjects, institutions and countries based on Web of Science data.
+In its [Publisher Analytics Reports](https://clarivate.com/webofsciencegroup/solutions/publisher-analytics-reports/) Clarivate Analytics presents the performance of publishers across subjects, institutions and countries based on Web of Science data.

 Here, we build an open dataset on the global productivity of